List of Marvel Comics characters: P: Portal

-Powers, abilities, and equipment

 Portal is a mutant capable of opening rifts in space passing through extra-dimensional warps to transport himself and others.
 His portals allow instantaneous travel between different vibratory-attuned planes of reality, or "dimensions".
 Opening a portal without preparation will give him access to another dimension completely at random.
 Portal is capable of using his powers for teleportation, traveling instantly across about a few miles within a single dimension.
 Trying to transport himself more than a few miles in one jump, however, will destabilize the portal and send him off into another dimension, even if he is trying to stay anchored in one.
 Dimensional warps created by Portal cease to exist when he is rendered unconscious.
 Portal has also been shown to be able to home in on other people who have gone through one of his portals, opening a new gateway to retrieve or follow them if necessary.
 He used that ability to rescue Spider-Man from the dimension he had thrown the wall-crawler into while under Sauron's control.
 Portal is also armed with a wide variety of weaponry, including a huge gun that shoots 'energy harpoons' (fires concussive force blasts capable of leveling an office building), a hand-weapon (capable of firing a fast-hardening adhesive substance which impedes physical movement of target), a wheel (a 1/2 in throwing disc which can separate into components with independent guidance systems, each of which contains a burst of concussive force equal to several hand grenades).
 He also has a suit of body armor composed of alien materials that he stole from a dead Darkhawk android that has been outfitted to allow him to survive in space.
 Portal carries a supply of adhesive ammunition contained in his belt, and a directional mechanism that focuses his warp power.
 Little Sky also has a quantity of gymnastics training.
 He is highly skilled in the use of his own weaponry, and a skilled motorcyclist.

 Post

 Kevin Tremain was a mutant captured and studied by the Mandarin.
 His first appearance was in X-Men (vol. 2) #50.
 On a secret mission, the Six Pack attacked the secret base Tremain was held in.
 Tremain was mortally injured; Cable tried to save his life, first by using his telekinesis to keep Tremain's body together, and finally by giving him a blood transfusion.
 Although it seems he survived this trauma, Cable seemed to think Tremain had later died.

 Years later, Tremain resurfaced as Post, the lowest of Onslaught's emissaries.
 Post had superhuman size, strength, stamina, and sturdiness.
 He was also a mathematical genius.
-After being infected with the T-O virus via blood transfusion from Cable, Post became a cyborg, who was also able to generate energy discharges, cloaking fields, biogenetic scanners and teleport himself to remote locations.
+After being infected with the techno-organic virus via blood transfusion from Cable, Post became a cyborg, who was also able to generate energy discharges, cloaking fields, biogenetic scanners and teleport himself to remote locations.